so145/CRC_metastasis-1/README.md

 - SCENIC+ (Python + R)
 - GSEApy
 - Other standard scientific libraries (NumPy, SciPy, pandas, matplotlib, seaborn, statsmodels etc.)
+- vistools which can be found here https://github.com/Nasrine26/vistools

 Make sure that you have GPU support if running scVI or large scale cell2location analyses.
 All pipelines were run on high performance clustering (HPC) clusters to efficiently handle large datasets (for scVI and cell2location with GPU support).